Ali-Jab/xiao_vesc/README.md

 ## Flash

-Connect nice!nano to USB, quickly short RST pin to GND twice (for DFU mode) and:
+Connect nice!nano to USB, quickly short RST pin to GND twice (for DFU mode, red LED should be ON) and:

 ```
 make flash
 ```

+Wait untill /mnt is unmounted by bootloader and red LED is OFF.

 ## Connect